Government Rajindra College, Bathinda

 Government Rajindra College in Bathinda, Punjab, India, is affiliated to the Punjabi University.
 This is a renowned institution of the Malwa region of State of Punjab.
 Government Rajindra College is accredited with B+ Grade by NAAC in February 2004 with an overall score of 77%.

 History

 Government Rajindra College is one of the oldest institutions in the Malwa region, established in 1940.
 It was founded in memory of Maharaja Rajinder Singh.
 This college was established as a primary school in the year 1904 and turned into an Intermediate College in 1940.
 The undergraduate courses in humanities stream were started in the year of 1950.
 Studies in the field of Science were started in 1955, B.Sc classes in the year of 1962 and the Commerce stream was introduced in the year of 1968.
-The institution is currently being headed by Dr. Jyoti Parkash.
+The institution is currently being headed by Dr.Jyotsna.

 Departments

 The college currently has the following departments.